-The intent of Digi-Akshara is to replicate as far as possible the environment of a physical classroom, especially for children with disability, to retain continuity for the child.
+The intent of Digi-Akshara is to replicate as far as possible the environment of a physical classroom, to retain the continuity for the child.
 COVID-19 isn’t going away soon, and social distancing will be the norm for at least 50% of the time.
 Thus, it is important to have a curriculum and content that allows the faculty to segue from a physical to the virtual mode without losing any desired outcomes for the child.

 Digi-Akshara helps you recreate classroom experiences virtually, optimise the use of digital media and hone the sensitivity required to help students transition into this new setup.
 While recreating the same experience it is important to to not simply reproduce with the existing didactic pedagogical method but to innovate and bring in new and creative way for a “ubiquitous learning”

-Digi- Akshara is a programme that attempts to train parents into facilitators, teachers into researchers and students of literature, support staff into willing participants in an unfamiliar space, and special needs students into the most unlikely heroes of our times.
+Digi- Akshara is a programme that attempts to train educators, facilitators, teachers into researchers and students of literature, support staff into willing participants in an unfamiliar space, and students into the most unlikely heroes of our times.

 Training Content Design

-Digi Akshara covers the following in a systematic and structural approach to enable the participant to create an e-learning space for children with disabilities.
-This program is a comprehensive journey that allows the participants to gain insights into many aspects of teaching by providing them with experiential tools to create holistic e-learning spaces for children with special needs.
+Digi Akshara covers the following in a systematic and structural approach to enable the participant to create an e-learning space for children through the Arts.
+The purpose of this training programme is two-fold – Working on self and equipping oneself to facilitate classroom learning using creative interventions.
+This program is a comprehensive journey that allows the participants to gain insights into many aspects of teaching by providing them with experiential tools to create holistic e-learning spaces through the Arts.

 Details of the Training

-- This training programme is open to facilitators, special educators, teachers working with children with special needs in learning centres and inclusive schools.
+- This training programme is open to facilitators, educators, teachers, psychologists, Arts Practitioners.

 - The training programme will be conducted virtually via a licensed online platform.